geethasamynathan/Test-Yantra-Capgemini-batch-API-Notes/API with DTO with automapper.md

 # The same will acheive using Record
 # What is a Record in C#?
 In C#, a record is a reference type introduced in C# 9.0.
-It is a special kind of class designed primarily for storing immutable data in a concise and convenient way.
+It is a special kind of class designed **primarily for storing immutable data** in a concise and convenient way.
 Unlike regular classes, records provide built-in support for value-based equality, meaning two records with the same data will be considered equal, even if they are distinct instances.

 # Key features of records include:

-**Immutable by Default:** By default, properties in a record are read-only and can only be initialized through the constructor.
+**Immutable by Default:** By default, properties in a record are **read-only and can only be initialized through the constructor**.
 While it’s possible to define mutable properties, immutability is a core aspect of records.
 **Value-based Equality:** The default implementation of equality in records compares the values of the properties, not the references.
 This means two record instances with the same values are considered equal.
 **Concise Syntax:** Records offer a compact syntax for declaring classes and their properties.
 **With-Expression:** A special with expression allows you to create a new record based on an existing one with modifications, without changing the original instance.